Comprehensive JWT Security Guide#

 Key Takeaways#

-- Library Updates: Keep JWT libraries current with security patches
+- Library Updates: Keep JWT libraries current; review CVE history before adopting new libraries

-This guide compiles practical JWT security knowledge from 24 research sources.
-Stay updated with emerging JWT attack techniques and library vulnerabilities.
+This guide compiles practical JWT security knowledge from 42 research sources.
+Stay updated with emerging JWT attack techniques, library vulnerabilities, and RFC 8725bis updates.